Alfresco/docs-alfresco/enterprise-viewer/latest/install/upgrade.md

 * Start up and verify the application is working as expected.

 > **Note:** Video link URLs have changed slightly with the newly embedded AEVV web application.
 Ensure your network settings or previous direct links are updated if necessary.

+## Upgrading to 3.5.1 and above

+For AEV 3.5.1 or later, verify the `secureBrowserCookies` configuration.
+If you have setup SSL then `secureBrowserCookies` should be set to `true`, else it should be `false` (the default).

+In the `openannotate-override-placeholders.properties` set the following property accordingly: `secureBrowserCookies=`.